Vision is our mission

 Collaborators and Funding

 We have many highly multidisciplinary collaborative research projects with several national and international research groups and companies joining clinical knowledge in ophthalmology, cell biology and several different areas of engineering sciences and technologies.
-As an example of our multidisciplinary collaboration is European COST action consortium (https://aniridia-net.eu/)
+One prime example of our successful multidisciplinary collaboration is the European COST Action consortium (https://aniridia-net.eu/).
+This consortium has provided exceptional networking and collaboration opportunities, leading to several joint grant applications with network partners.

-Our research is funded by Academy of Finland, Business Finland, Jane and Aatos Erkko Foundation, Sigrid Juselius Foundation, Päivikki ja Sakari Sohlberg foundation as well as several other foundations supporting especially our researchers and doctoral students with personal grants.
+Our research is currently mainly funded by the European Union’s Horizon Europe research and innovation programme, The Research Council Finland, The Sigrid Juselius Foundation and The Finnish Research Impact Foundation.
+We also owe our deep gratitude to several other funding sources that have been instrumental in supporting our research including Business Finland, Jane and Aatos Erkko Foundation, Päivikki and Sakari Sohlberg foundation as well as several other foundations supporting especially our postdoc researchers and doctoral students with personal grants.
 In addition, we are truly thankful for private donation that originally enabled our research aims with ophthalmological diseases.